GraSPSchool/graspschool.github.io/_minicourses/2026-Grechko.md

       - "Lorentz algebra and $\\mathrm{sl}(2,\\mathbb{C})$ algebra"
       - "Conformal primary wavefunctions"
       - "Celestial basis for scattering amplitudes with examples"
     - title: "Lecture 3.
-Symmesties on the celestial sphere"
+Symmetries on the celestial sphere"
       subtopics:
       - "Ward identities and soft theorems"
       - "Subleading soft-factors and superrotations"